PTCInc/Kepware-ConfigAPI-SDK-Python/README.md

 ## Prerequisites

 The client libraries are supported on Python 3.6 or later.
+All HTTP communication is handled by the [urllib](https://docs.python.org/3.6/library/urllib.html#module-urllib) Python standard library.

 ## Features